 - Use Roman numerals with first-levels.

-- Either underline the words but not the Roman numeral, or bold the entire heading including the Roman numeral.
+- Bold the entire heading including the Roman numeral.

 - Make first-levels centered on the page.